jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (3) This clause does not limit section 19B(1).

 ### 2 Calculation of number of Māori and general ward members
-(1) The number of members to be elected by the electors of 1 or more Māori wards of the district of a territorial authority (Māori ward members) is to be determined in accordance with the following formula:where—
+(1) The number of members to be elected by the electors of 1 or more Māori wards of the district of a territorial authority (Māori ward members) is to be determined in accordance with the following formula:nmm = mepd ÷ (mepd + gepd) × nmwhere—
   (nmm) is the number of Māori ward members
   (mepd) is the Māori electoral population of the district (gepd) is the general electoral population of the district